Professor of English and Theatre

 - PhD, University of Maryland, College Park

 Ryan Claycomb teaches courses in modern drama, critical theory, theatre history, dramaturgy and contemporary literature for both English and Theatre.
 His research responds to questions surrounding performances of the real--real people, real places, and real events--and the political, ethical, and formal issues that arise.
-His book In the Lurch: Verbatim Theater and the Crisis of Democratic Deliberation is forthcoming from University of Michigan Press in early 2023.
+His book In the Lurch: Verbatim Theater and the Crisis of Democratic Deliberation was published by University of Michigan Press in early 2023.

 As Associate Dean for Faculty Affairs in the CLA Dean's office, he focuses on improving and sustaining equity in faculty recruitment, onboarding, academic freedom, tenure and promotion, faculty development, and compensation.
 He also contributes to processes for space and facilities, college and department governance documentation, strategic planning and implementation.
 At CSU and previous institutions, he has also developed significant experience in inclusive pedagogy, undergraduate academic affairs, student success initiatives, honors education, and interdisciplinary humanities research and engagement.

-In The Lurch: Verbatim Theater and the Crisis of Democratic Deliberation. forthcoming from University of Michigan Press, 2023.
+In The Lurch: Verbatim Theater and the Crisis of Democratic Deliberation.
+Ann Arbor: University of Michigan Press, 2023.